JeffDev17/JeffDev17/README.md

 ## 🙋‍♂️ **About me**
-* I'm 29 years old;
+* I'm 30 years old;
+* Graduated in Systems Development;
-* Currently studying Systems Development at Faculdade Anhanguera de Indaiatuba (FAI);
+* Currently studying Machine Learning Engineering at FIAP;
 * AI specialist to be;
 * Mostly into Automation and Artificial Intelligence;